Sharing Hardware Components

 git push -u origin

-If you’d like to share your updates with the original owner, create a Pull Request on GitHub, and they can decide whether to include it.
+To share your contributions with the original owner, create a Pull Request on GitHub, and they can decide if they like to merge your contributions.

 Alternative - use subtree